nikoo99m/nikoo99m/README.md

 # Hi there!
-My name is Nikoo, and I am a Computer Scientist 😊👋
+My name is Nikoo, and I am a Software Developer 😊👋

 <div align="center">